taunsquared/graphic-novel-thesis/ScientificDiagrams/05-MajorNeurotransmitters/DiagramDescription.md

 # Major Neurotransmitters: "Big Picture" model of how neurotransmitters work

+**What is a neurotransmitter?**

+A neurotransmitter is any chemical that is created and released by a nervous system cell, which acts as a chemical messenger between a nervous system cell and another nervous system cell, muscle cell, or gland cell.

-## Which neurotransmitters are most often used
+**Which neurotransmitters are most often used:**

 Central Nervous System --> Glutamate (excitatory), GABA (inhibitory)
 Peripheral Nervous System (neuro-muscular junction) --> Acetylcholine
 Enteric Nervous System --> Seratonin (often abbreviated as 5-HT)

-## How are the neurotransmitters used
+**How are neurotransmitters used:**

 [A single neuron can release multiple neurotransmitters](https://www.ncbi.nlm.nih.gov/books/NBK10818/).
 Once released, neurotransmitters can act on the post-synaptic cell in different ways depending on the post-synaptic cell's receptors.